cavinsaravanan/The-FIRST-Devil-s-Dictionary/GLOSSARY.md

 ## Ship day

 The day a completed robot was hastily packed into a large wooden box with a random assortment of graphics and numbers painted on the side, then shipped off to a faraway place, See Nationals (n.)~The_ShamWOW88

+## Silicon Valley Regional

+Who are The Cheesy Poofs taking to Worlds?~Mrcope9

 ## Simbot SS